xingchenwan/MLRG_DeepCurvature/README.md

 # MLRG Deep Curvature

+(Updated 24 Mar 2020)

-MLRG Deep Curvature is a PyTorch-based package to analyse and visualise neural network curvature and loss landscape.
+MLRG Deep Curvature is a PyTorch-based [1] package to analyse and visualise neural network curvature and loss landscape, powered by GPU-accelerated Lanczos algorithm built by GPytorch [2].

 ## Network training and evaluation

-The package provides a range of pre-built modern popular neural network structures, such as VGG and variants of ResNets, and various optimisation schemes in addition to the ones already present in the PyTorch frameworks, such as K-FAC and SWATS.
+The package provides a range of pre-built modern popular neural network structures, such as VGG [3] and variants of ResNets [4], and various optimisation schemes in addition to the ones already present in the PyTorch frameworks, such as K-FAC [5] and SWATS [6].
 These facilitates faster training and evaluation of the networks (although it is worth noting that any PyTorch-compatible optimisers or architectures can be easily integrated into its analysis framework).

 ## Eigenspectrum analysis of the curvature matrices